 9. Veriti Thermal Cycler ($1,599.00)

 This thermocycler has multiple temperature zones that facilitate high accuracy in determining annealing temperature, which results in accurate findings.
 6 Pieler blocks give you six different temperature zones.
 It will also save you time since you can run six different procedures with six separate annealing temperatures.
-The thermal cycler can also be used for sample incubation with six precise temperatures.
+The thermal cycler can also be used for sample incubation at six precise temperatures.

 - It has multiple temperature zones